Dog Walking 101

 – NO refund is issued for same-day cancellations/less than 24 hour notice.

 PLEASE NOTE: Refunds are NOT transferable.
-Should you be eligible to receive an Account Credit (based on terms above), that will be auto-added to your account and applied to your very next invoice with us.
+Should Client be eligible to receive an Account Credit (based on terms above), that will be auto-added to his/her account and applied to the very next invoice with us.

 Hands N Paws agrees to provide the services stated in this contract in a reliable, caring, and trustworthy manner.
 In consideration of these services and as an express condition thereof, Client expressly waives and relinquishes any and all claims against Hands N Paws arising out of or relating to the provision of services hereunder, except those arising from gross negligence or willful misconduct on part of Hands N Paws.

 Client understands and acknowledges that the environment in which they are requesting Hands N Paws to complete services is reasonably sanitary and safe.
-We assess home conditions during initial meet n greets.
-If we determine home conditions to be unsanitary and/or unsafe, we will make it clear to the Client that we cannot pursue a working relationship.
+If it is determined that home conditions are unsanitary and/or unsafe at any point in the working relationship, Company will make it known to Client.
+Action will be taken accordingly thereafter.

-Client understands and acknowledges that he/she is responsible for letting Hands N Paws know of anyone who has access to their home and agrees to not contract with any other company and/or care provider during the duration of services booked with Hands N Paws.
-Client releases and holds Hands N Paws harmless of all loss, expense, and damage caused by anyone entering the Client’s home with their permission or access given to others during the terms of services rendered.
+Client understands and acknowledges that he/she is responsible for letting Hands N Paws know of anyone who has access to their home during the duration of services booked.
+Client releases and holds Hands N Paws harmless of all loss, expense, and damage caused by any third-parties entering Client’s home at that time.

 This contract will take effect upon digital signature by Client (clicking “Agree & Submit” below) and will remain in effect until terminated by either party.
 Client may make online reservations for additional services at any time during the terms of this contract, as subject to Hands N Paws availability.
 All scheduled services will be governed by all the terms of this contract.
-We appreciate as much advance notice as possible for the work, but will make every effort possible to accommodate all requests.

 Client acknowledges that by signing below, he/she is providing written approval for the provision of services by Hands N Paws during any service period scheduled by Client and confirmed by Hands N Paws.
-Upon such scheduling and approval, Hands N Paws will be authorized to enter Client premises and perform services without additional signed contracts and/or written authorizations
+Upon service confirmation, Hands N Paws will be authorized to enter Client premises and perform services without additional signed contracts and/or written authorizations.